SSG | Community-based Astronomy & Protection of Dark Skies

 Join Strathnairn Stargazing Group for night time observations and more across the Straths

-SSG are an active community based organisation – currently meeting on an adhoc basis – to collectively enjoy our dark skies.
+SSG are an active community based organisation – currently meeting on a regular basis – to collectively enjoy our dark skies.
 This is predominantly over the Autumn/Winter months, through to late April/early May annually (over months of astronomical darkness).

 In December 2025, SSG welcomed Glasgow University’s Professor Martin Hendry Professor Martin Hendry : Royal Society of Edinburgh up for an inaugural (& Joint) Community Talk ‘The Science of Starwars’ hendry_flyer.
 For a sample report of recent community-engagement activities in May 2026, see Strathnairn Community Council | News Third time lucky for Star & Planet Spotting from Strathnairn | Strathnairn Community.